ONSdigital/eq-concourse-peformance-testing/README.md

 # eq-concourse-peformance-testing

-This repo holds the pipeline to performance test eQ Survey Runner.
+This repo holds the pipelines to performance and stress test EQ Survey Runner.

 ## Authenticate with Concourse